-The reality of camp is that your child will be busy and engaged while at camp while you, most likely, are home wondering how they are doing.
+The reality of camp is that your child will be busy and engaged at camp while you, most likely, are home wondering how they are doing.

 We know that with cell phones, video monitors, GPS, friend finders, and so forth, parents are more comfortable than ever with the quick "check-in".
 A quick text to let you know that everything is OK, that they arrived at a destination safely, and so forth.
 With camp being "screen-free", campers are truly out of contact.
 We do our best to alleviate S.A.D Parents through several strategies.
 We will be posting daily on Facebook.
 Check in to look for pictures of your child having a great time.
-If you are still concerned, feel free to call camp.
+If you are concerned, feel free to call camp.
 We will personally check on your child and get back to you within a few hours.
 Parents often learn as much from being independent from their children as our campers learn at camp.
-I know it's hard.
-Tony and I have four children who go to camp and we go through the same struggles.